-We offer a voluntary non-qualified deferred compensation plan (DCP) that permits a group of our management, including the NEOs, to defer up to 90% of their annual compensation (including base salary, AIP and Sales Incentive Plan (SIP) awards).
-For additional information regarding the DCP, see below under "Nonqualified Deferred Compensation."
+We offer a voluntary non-qualified deferred compensation plan (DCP) that permits a group of our management, including the NEOs, to defer up to 90% of their annual compensation (including base salary, AIP and/or Sales Incentive Plan (SIP) awards).
+In 2022, no NEOs had a balance or participated in the DCP.